 Linda Sue Park Biography

-Her work gained a reputation when she obtained the prestigious 2002 Newbery Medal for her novel A Single Shard.
-She has composed the ninth book in The 39 Clues, Storm Warning, published on May 25, 2010.
+Linda Sue Park is a Korean-American Author born in Urbana, Illinois, and brought up in Chicago, United States.
+She published her first novel, Seesaw Girl, in 1999, and has written six children’s novels and five picture books.
+Park’s work gained prominence when she obtained the prestigious 2002 Newbery Medal for her novel A Single Shard.
+She has also written the ninth book in The 39 Clues, Storm Warning, published on May 25, 2010.

 10 Quick Facts About Linda Sue Park